 This section is non-normative.

 The resource owner is typically the owner and/or driver of the vehicle.
-If Consent is required for granting access to the protected resource, then it should be directed to the resource owner.
-The process for this is out of scope for this specification.
+If consent is required to grant access to the protected resource, then the request SHOULD be directed to the resource owner.
+The process of obtaining consent is out of scope for this specification.

 Ecosystem Manager